-At the George Bush Library and Museum, you’ll experience the thrill of peeking behind the doors of 1600 Pennsylvania Avenue, admire the painstakingly replicated Oval Office, and get to act distinctly presidential in the interactive Decision Points Theater.
+At the George W. Bush Presidential Museum, you’ll experience the thrill of peeking behind the doors of 1600 Pennsylvania Avenue, admire the painstakingly replicated Oval Office, and get to act distinctly presidential in the interactive Decision Points Theater.

 This guide will help you plan your visit, from finding parking and tickets to insider tips for making the most of your time there.
-Check out our George Bush Library ticket options to make experiencing history fun, easy, and affordable.
+Check out our George W. Bush Museum ticket options to make experiencing history fun, easy, and affordable.

-What You Need To Know About the George W. Bush Library to Plan a Trip
+What You Need To Know About the George W. Bush Presidential Museum to Plan a Trip

 Officially opened in 2013, the George W. Bush Presidential Library is the 13th such library in the United States.
 Its sprawling grounds inside Southern Methodist University include a 15-acre urban park and 14,000-square-foot main gallery showcasing the principles President and Laura Bush hold dear: Freedom, Responsibility, Opportunity, and Compassion.

 People of all ages are welcome, with plenty of artifacts and exhibits that will appeal to younger visitors, like the baseball bat signed by almost 50 members of the National Baseball Hall of Fame or the amusing Barney Cam videos (starring the official White House dog of the 43rd president and his family).